nilsmango/project7III/content/water/_index.md

 - GPX import for Garmin and other smartwatches
 - GPX export for easy sharing (for example, with [race.downwind.app](https://race.downwind.app/))
 - Wind dashboards: Add your favorite wind stations and see them all in one place
+- Wind analysis for parawings and other wind gear: automatic upwind angles (average and best), upwind/downwind time and distance, and a downwind/upwind time ratio
 - Optimized for Apple Watch: Start and stop sessions without touching the screen—just turn the Digital Crown
 - Yearly and monthly stats like number of sessions, days on water, and distances covered at a glance
 - Track average speeds, speed distribution, time on foil, max distance, turns completed, jumps and more